-On the server, the PROFILE FOCEXEC can establish the working environment for the EDA Server for MVS-for example, setting WIDTH and PANEL parameters for reporting.
+On the server, the PROFILE FOCEXEC can establish the working environment for the iWay Server for MVS-for example, setting WIDTH and PANEL parameters for reporting.

-To use EDA with FOCUS for S/390, you must have the following products installed:
+To use iWay with FOCUS for S/390, you must have the following products installed:

-- Any current release of an EDA server on any supported platform. - FOCUS for S/390, to use as the client.
-Depending on your method of remote execution (described in Remote Execution on page 6-6 and Distributed Execution on page 6-14), you also need an EDA configuration file.
+- Any current release of a server on any supported platform. - FOCUS for S/390, to use as the client.
+Depending on your method of remote execution (described in Remote Execution on page 6-6 and Distributed Execution on page 6-14), you also need an iWay configuration file.

-The EDA Configuration File
+The iWay Configuration File

-You must have an EDA configuration file allocated to ddname EDACS3, EDACFG (or CONFIG) to use either remote execution or distributed execution (distributed execution is also called SUFFIX=EDA).
+You must have a configuration file allocated to ddname EDACS3, EDACFG (or CONFIG) to use either remote execution or distributed execution (distributed execution is also called SUFFIX=EDA).
 It is possible to switch back and forth between these execution techniques within your session.

-In VM, you issue a FILEDEF to name the EDA configuration file.
-In MVS, you allocate the ddname for the file containing EDA configuration information to either a sequential file or a member of a partitioned data set.
+In VM, you issue a FILEDEF to name the configuration file.
+In MVS, you allocate the ddname for the file containing configuration information to either a sequential file or a member of a partitioned data set.